rasidi3112/q-edge/README.md

 <div align="center">

-**⭐ Star this repo if you find it interesting!**
+**Star this repo if you find it interesting!**

-Made with ❤️ for the Quantum Computing Community
+Made for the Quantum Computing Community

 </div>